What is an Inhalant? Understanding Risks and Treatment for Inhalants

 Treating Substance Abuse and Mental Health Disorders

-Individuals with inhalant addiction may also have underlying mental disorders that contribute to their substance abuse.
+Individuals struggling with a chronic inhalant addiction may also have underlying mental health disorders that contribute to their substance use, requiring a specialized dual-diagnosis approach to ensure long-term stability.
 Dual diagnosis treatment is essential for psychiatric comorbidity, as it addresses both the addiction and any co-occurring mental health disorders simultaneously.
 This can improve the individual’s overall recovery and reduce the risk of relapse.

 Is Residential Care Needed for Inhalant Addiction?